 Shoe Size, Width & Girth Size Guide For Pedors Shoes

-Click on each tab below (A thru D) and follow the instructions.
+Please read through each orange tab below (A thru D) for sizing instructions and size tables/charts.

 With your size (and more importantly) width measurements now figured out you can see which shoes are suitable for your size of foot.